West Virginia lawmaker records himself storming the U.S. Capitol: "We're in!"

 Evans was among thousands of Trump supporters, their anger over baseless claims of fraud in the presidential race leading a mob to occupy the Capitol building, interrupting the expected vote to certify Biden's victory.

-Democratic Sen. Joe Manchin called it an insurrection.
+West Virginia's Democratic Senator Joe Manchin called it an insurrection.
 "These thugs cannot and will not run us off," he said in a statement.

-Republican Sen. Shelley Moore Capito also lamented the protest.
+Republican Senator Shelley Moore Capito also lamented the protest.
 "This is the United States of America," she said in a statement.
 "We don't do this.
 It's not who we are."

-Republican Alaska state Rep. David Eastman said he went to Washington, D.C., to see Trump speak but told the Anchorage Daily News that the storming of the building was "pretty terrible."
+Republican Alaska state Representative David Eastman said he went to Washington, D.C., to see Trump speak but told the Anchorage Daily News that the storming of the building was "pretty terrible."

 Hundreds of people gathered in state capitals nationwide to oppose Biden's win in mostly peaceful gatherings.
 But New Mexico police evacuated the statehouse building as a precaution and scuffles broke out in Ohio and California.
 Some demonstrators carried guns in a handful of states.